 Meanwhile, the children make it to the coordinates provided by William Minerva’s pen, but there’s nothing there.
 It’s a barren wasteland as far as the eye can see.
 Ray activated the pen and punched in a new code.
-Then, a hidden door opens up out of the ground.
-Ray opens the door and climbs inside, followed by the others.
+Then, a hidden door opened up out of the ground.
+Ray opened the door and climbed inside, followed by the others.

 They find numerous rooms and everything they could possibly need to survive for a long time.
 There’s even a note from William Minerva saying as much.
 It all seems too good to be true and some of the children even feel like it’s been too easy.
 However, they have a nice meal, a bath, and settle in.
 They even found a hidden room behind a piano and a passageway beyond that.

 Emma and Ray discover another room without a doorknob.
 There is a hole that matches the shape of the pen.
 They insert the pen and the door opens to reveal a payphone, which instantly starts ringing.
 Emma picks up the receiver and is surprised to hear someone who claims to be William Minerva.
 While this was going on, some of the other children found some disturbing signs in one of the bedrooms.

 The second the children found that hidden bunker, my spider senses were tingling.
 It’s a hidden bunker in the middle of an area of land where no demons go… There are supplies, a garden, power, etc. It’s too perfect.
 My initial thought is that this is another stage of the farm.
 Those that are clever enough and able to escape are shepherded here where they develop further.
 Maybe for another use, maybe a different style of delicacy.
 There was no way this was going to be a comfortable situation.